 by day 3 of the week I was thinking of all the different ways I could photograph framing

 and because I was now friends with the 15 or 20 photographers left in the challenge I could interject my sense of humor, wanting to know who put a rubber ducky in my cup of coffee… there were lots of side challenges going on and we crashed the site a few time.
+The challenge was revived again for 2024 and the same photographers joined again.

 This time because I had already done the challenge for two years.
 I was able to anticipate the challenge, I had been out thrift shopping and looking for things I could photograph for this challenge. the frame and the fake flowers were additions to my photo prop selection.

 These swans were also a thrift store purchase that I thought I could use in symmetry challenge but liked so much I used them for framing.
+By day three of that week I noticed the mountains framed by the clouds and fog and submitted that as well to the challenge.

 Moving on to 2025, I was challenging myself to find a way to make a creative statement by using the processing and editing programs, include my sense of humor and some of the past ideas thrown out by the 5 or so members of the group that had a similar sense of humor.